Sanger sequencing: Device design

 The sequencing chip has a four-layer construction, consisting of three 100-mm-diameter glass wafers (on which device elements are microfabricated) and a polydimethylsiloxane (PDMS) membrane.
 Reaction chambers and capillary electrophoresis channels are etched between the top two glass wafers, which are thermally bonded.
 Three-dimensional channel interconnections and microvalves are formed by the PDMS and bottom manifold glass wafer.

 The device consists of three functional units, each corresponding to the Sanger sequencing steps.
 The thermal cycling (TC) unit is a 250-nanoliter reaction chamber with integrated resistive temperature detector, microvalves, and a surface heater.
-Movement of reagent between the top all-glass layer and the lower glass-PDMS layer occurs through 500-μm-diameter via-holes.
+The movement of reagent between the top all-glass layer and the lower glass-PDMS layer occurs through 500-μm-diameter via-holes.
 After thermal-cycling, the reaction mixture undergoes purification in the capture/purification chamber, and then is injected into the capillary electrophoresis (CE) chamber.
 The CE unit consists of a 30-cm capillary which is folded into a compact switchback pattern via 65-μm-wide turns.